Photo by, Christian Berg.

 Address: 27 Ngo Duc Ke (3rd floor), District 1, Ho Chi Minh City

-A 24/7 open spot that gathers people from all walks of life.
-Bohemian-hipster teenagers rub shoulders with curious visitors taking a break from their midday stroll around town.
+This 24/7 hotspot that gathers people from all walks of life.
+Bohemian-hipster teenagers rub shoulders with curious visitors taking a break from their midday stroll around the city.
 This remarkable cafe is tastefully decorated with vintage apparel, and it has three friendly English Bulldogs drooling and sleeping on the couches around the place.
-They have an interesting collection of books, as well as photographs from the French photographer Réhahn who has been based in Hoi An since 2011.
-The signature drink at this place is the egg coffee, a not-so easy find in the city.
+They have an interesting collection of books, as well as photographs from established, Hoi An based French photographer Réhahn.
+The signature drink at this place is the egg coffee, a rare find in Ho Chi Minh city.

 Address: 10 Pasteur Street, District 1, Ho Chi Minh City

 This chain has been growing successfully during the past few years, expanding the branch to other types of business arenas.
 Each one of their cafes offers something different, but it is worth mentioning their location at 3A Station, a warehouse transformed into a creative space housing a number of design shops and cool cafes.
-The 3A-located Kujuz cafe in particular has been the setting for many photo shoots because of the vibrant and colourful multipaned wooden frames that make up the walls of this venue.
+The 3A-located Kujuz cafe, in particular, has been the setting for many photo shoots due to the vibrant and colourful multipaned wooden frames that make up the walls of this venue.

 Address: 3A Ton Duc Thang, District 1, Ho Chi Minh City

-Another unique place hidden in one of the oldest and most charismatic buildings from the Old Saigon era.
-The Mockingbird shares address with many other shops and cafes – there is even a tattoo studio inside this rambling concrete structure.
-It’s a great place to get lost in as to disconnect from the hustle of the outside world.
+This unique establishment is hidden in one of the oldest and most charismatic buildings from the Old Saigon era.
+The Mockingbird shares its address with many other shops, cafes and even a tattoo studio.
+It’s a great place to get lost in and disconnect from the hustle of the outside world.
 Once you step foot inside the cafe, sneak out onto the lovely balcony to find a bit more privacy and to reconnect with the city on your own terms.

 Address: 14 Ton That Dam (4th floor), District 1, Ho Chi Minh City